 Jordan is a tiny town located in the state of Montana.
 With a population of 365 people and just one neighborhood, Jordan is the 126th largest community in Montana.

-Because occupations involving physical labor dominate the local economy, Jordan is generally considered to be a blue-collar town.
-38.02% of the Jordan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Jordan is a blue-collar town, with 38.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jordan is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Jordan who work in teaching (16.53%), management occupations (9.92%), and office and administrative support (9.09%).

 Overall, Jordan’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.